Dicerna Pharmaceuticals (NASDAQ:DRNA) Upgraded to “Hold” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Dicerna Pharmaceuticals (NASDAQ:DRNA) from a sell rating to a hold rating in a report released on Friday, Zacks.com reports.
+Dicerna Pharmaceuticals (NASDAQ:DRNA) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Thursday, Zacks.com reports.

 According to Zacks, “Dicerna Pharmaceuticals, Inc. is focused on the discovery and development of innovative treatments for rare inherited diseases involving the liver and for cancers.
 The company uses its proprietary RNA interference technology platform primarily in the United States and internationally.
 Dicerna Pharmaceuticals, Inc. is headquartered in Watertown, Massachusetts. “

-Several other equities research analysts also recently weighed in on DRNA.
-Chardan Capital increased their target price on shares of Dicerna Pharmaceuticals from $25.00 to $34.00 and gave the stock a buy rating in a research note on Tuesday, March 2nd.
-SVB Leerink reduced their price objective on shares of Dicerna Pharmaceuticals from $48.00 to $45.00 and set an outperform rating for the company in a research report on Wednesday, November 25th.
-HC Wainwright raised their price objective on shares of Dicerna Pharmaceuticals from $35.00 to $40.00 and gave the company a buy rating in a research report on Tuesday, March 2nd.
-Finally, B. Riley raised their price objective on shares of Dicerna Pharmaceuticals from $37.00 to $40.00 and gave the company a buy rating in a research report on Monday, March 1st.
-One equities research analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
-The stock has an average rating of Buy and an average target price of $37.43.
+Other analysts also recently issued reports about the stock.
+B. Riley boosted their target price on shares of Dicerna Pharmaceuticals from $37.00 to $40.00 and gave the stock a “buy” rating in a report on Monday, March 1st.
+HC Wainwright boosted their price target on shares of Dicerna Pharmaceuticals from $35.00 to $40.00 and gave the company a “buy” rating in a report on Monday.
+Chardan Capital boosted their price target on shares of Dicerna Pharmaceuticals from $25.00 to $34.00 and gave the company a “buy” rating in a report on Monday.
+Finally, SVB Leerink cut their price target on shares of Dicerna Pharmaceuticals from $48.00 to $45.00 and set an “outperform” rating on the stock in a report on Wednesday, November 25th.
+One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $37.43.

-Dicerna Pharmaceuticals (NASDAQ:DRNA) last announced its earnings results on Thursday, February 25th.
-The biopharmaceutical company reported ($0.49) earnings per share for the quarter, missing the consensus estimate of $0.11 by ($0.60).
+Dicerna Pharmaceuticals (NASDAQ:DRNA) last released its earnings results on Thursday, February 25th.
+The biopharmaceutical company reported ($0.49) EPS for the quarter, missing analysts’ consensus estimates of $0.11 by ($0.60).
 Dicerna Pharmaceuticals had a negative return on equity of 71.72% and a negative net margin of 88.81%.
-As a group, sell-side analysts anticipate that Dicerna Pharmaceuticals will post -1.02 earnings per share for the current year.
+Research analysts anticipate that Dicerna Pharmaceuticals will post -1.02 EPS for the current year.

-In other Dicerna Pharmaceuticals news, Director Adam Koppel sold 1,000,000 shares of the stock in a transaction dated Thursday, December 10th.
-The shares were sold at an average price of $23.40, for a total value of $23,400,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO James B. Weissman sold 7,156 shares of the stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $26.99, for a total transaction of $193,140.44.
-Following the completion of the transaction, the chief operating officer now directly owns 20,904 shares of the company’s stock, valued at $564,198.96.
+In other Dicerna Pharmaceuticals news, COO James B. Weissman sold 3,800 shares of the company’s stock in a transaction that occurred on Monday, January 11th.
+The shares were sold at an average price of $23.99, for a total value of $91,162.00.
+Following the transaction, the chief operating officer now owns 40,510 shares in the company, valued at approximately $971,834.90.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, insider Bob D. Brown sold 5,808 shares of the company’s stock in a transaction that occurred on Tuesday, January 12th.
+The shares were sold at an average price of $24.07, for a total transaction of $139,798.56.
+Following the completion of the transaction, the insider now owns 26,517 shares in the company, valued at approximately $638,264.19.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 1,053,032 shares of company stock valued at $24,730,801.
-11.30% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 53,032 shares of company stock worth $1,330,801.
+Company insiders own 11.30% of the company’s stock.

-Dicerna Pharmaceuticals, Inc, a biopharmaceutical company, focuses on the discovery and development of ribonucleic acid interference (RNAi)-based pharmaceuticals.
-The company develops pharmaceuticals using its GalXC RNAi platform for the treatment of diseases involving the liver, including rare diseases, viral infectious diseases, chronic liver diseases, and cardiometabolic diseases.
+Dicerna Pharmaceuticals, Inc, a biopharmaceutical company, focuses on the discovery, development, and commercializing of ribonucleic acid interference (RNAi)-based pharmaceuticals.
+The company develops pharmaceuticals using its GalXC RNAi platform for the treatment of diseases involving the liver, including rare, cardiometabolic, viral, and chronic liver diseases; complement-mediated diseases; and neurodegenerative diseases and pain.

 Get a free copy of the Zacks research report on Dicerna Pharmaceuticals (DRNA)